yoyoberenguer/MultimediaVideo/README.md

 ### Multimedia Video with Pygame and Opencv

-The code below will show you how to use pygame and Opencv for capturing frames from your main loop game engine.
+The code below will show you how to use pygame and Opencv for capturing frames from your main loop game engine and create a video file from it.

 **Note:**  _If you want to contribute and add some code to generate an AVI file with sound stream feel free to post your own version._